Now faith is the assurance of things hoped for, the conviction of things not seen. Hebrews 11:1 ESV

 One day, two weeks later, my daughter developed pneumonia in both bronchial tubes.
 The phone call from the hospital, informing us our baby was in critical condition, woke us at four a.m.
 We prayed the rest of the morning for her.
 When I got to the NICU later, she looked as if she were dying.
 Alexandria’s skin was gray from a lack of oxygen, and the doctor gave her a drug paralyzing her to prevent her from fighting the ventilator.
 God was faithful, though.
 He healed her tiny body and before long; she was as feisty as ever.

-Another time, Matthew had stopped breathing after the doctor removed him from the ventilator.
+Another time, Matthew stopped breathing after the doctor removed him from the ventilator.
 As I watched the nurse bagging him—forcing air into his lungs, his tiny lifeless body refused to respond.
 She called the nearby doctor for help.
 I stood, wanting to scream for someone to help my baby.
 Instead, I prayed—begging God to save Matthew.

-Suddenly, it felt as though someone’s hands were on my shoulders and I felt peace I cannot describe.
+Suddenly, it felt as though someone’s hands were on my shoulders and I felt a peace I cannot describe.
 I heard the Lord’s assurance Matthew would go home with me as I sat back down in my chair.
 My babies came home after ten weeks at the hospital.

 Matthew and Alexandria are now almost twenty-four years old.
 Although they had difficulties at times, they are healthy and happy college graduates.